 Sagebrush was widely utilized as medicine by First Nations peoples.
-Some of its uses are:
+Some uses are:

 - headaches – a fresh poultice was put on the head, other times a decoction was poured over the head; fresh leaves were placed in the nostrils

 - general anodyne for relieving rheumatic pain or pain caused by trauma.
 For this purpose it was used as a soaking herb either in a full bath or as a foot soak